 The Stages of Divorce – a Guide

 To obtain a divorce in England and Wales, married couples have to follow a prescribed divorce process or procedure.
 Before starting the legal process, you should discuss your circumstances with a family solicitor.
-If you decide to divorce, you will follow the stages of divorce outlined below.
+If you decide to apply for a divorce, you will follow the steps outlined below.

 Filing for Divorce

-To file for a divorce you need to decide on the reasons for your divorce and complete the appropriate divorce petition.
+To file for a divorce, you need to decide on the reasons for your divorce and complete the appropriate divorce petition.
 This is sent to the Court together with the current Court fee (£550) and your marriage certificate.
 We recommend you ask a solicitor to help you complete the forms.
-The Court staff generally do not give advice on how to fill in these forms correctly.
+The Court staff do not give advice on how to fill in these forms correctly.

 Serving Divorce Papers

 The Court will send a copy of the divorce papers to the Respondent.
 This is often referred to as the service of divorce papers.
 If the Respondent does not acknowledge receipt of the documents then the divorce papers may need to be served personally.
 Sometimes our clients worry because they do not know where the Respondent is.
-It is still possible to divorce a missing spouse but we will need to make a separate application to the Court in respect of the service of the documents.
+It is possible to divorce a missing spouse, but we may need to make a separate application to the Court in respect of the service of the documents.

 Applying for Decree Nisi

-The Decree Nisi is a document which is given by the court.
+The Decree nisi is a document which is granted by the court.
 It is pronounced once the Court is satisfied that you are entitled to a divorce.
-It is not the same as the final divorce.
-At any time after the Decree Nisi is pronounced the parties can file a consent order with the Court that deals with the financial arrangements they have agreed.